 Many of the initiatives identified that will contribute to LIPA's potential to meet the 15 x 15 goal are in various stages of development.
 New York State is already pursuing an update to the building codes to increase the potential energy savings.
 LIPA has completed its investment in CEI as of year end 2008.
 The LIPA Board of Trustees has adopted the base ELI initiative as described more fully in Recommendation 1 of this section.
 LIPA recommends investigating further efficiency opportunities for adoption as part of this plan and its adoption is under study.
 The current T&D plan recommends the investigation of system efficiencies and the investigation of generation system efficiencies is under study.
 Recommendation 2 in this section is under study.
-Adoption of distributed generation is under development and smart metering is currently being investigated through a pilot study that is underway in two counties on Long Island.
+Adoption of distributed generation is under way in two counties on Long Island.